 Founder and Artistic Director / International Summer Music Academy in Kroměříž (CZ)

 Former General Music Director / Aalto Musik Theater and Philharmonie Essen (2013-2023)

-An inspirational force, particularly in Czech music, Tomáš Netopil celebrates his tenth and final season as General Music Director of the Aalto Musiktheater and Philharmonie Essen in 2022/23.
-This season features Wagner’s Tannhäuser, Kampe’s Dogville and Mozart’s The Marriage of Figaro.
-This season also see him lead a production of Janáček Káťa Kabanová at Grand Théâtre de Genève.
+An inspirational force, particularly in Czech music, Tomáš Netopil is Principal Guest Conductor with Czech Philharmonic Orchestra with whom, in addition to concerts at the Rudolfinum Hall in Prague, he performs with regularly on tour.
+In 2022/23 Tomáš Netopil celebrated his tenth and final season as General Music Director of Aalto Musiktheater and Philharmonie Essen; during 2022/23 this tenure featured productions of Wagner’s Tannhäuser, Kampe’s Dogville and Mozart’s The Marriage of Figaro.
+Outside Essen, Tomas also led a production of Kat’a Kabanova at Geneva Opera.